 The Traeger Ranger and Scout Portable Pellet Grills

-These are nice compact little portable pellet grills.
-However, if you are interested in them I would very strongly suggest only buying the latest versions directly from the Traeger website.
+These are compact little portable pellet grills.
+However, if you are interested in them I would very strongly suggest only purchasing the latest versions directly from the Traeger website.
 The issue is that Traeger became aware that there was a design issue with the first generation of these grills.
-The Traeger recall notes from 2018 states that ‘Grease can leak from the drip tray, posing a fire hazard.’
+The Traeger recall notes from 2018 state that ‘Grease can leak from the drip tray, posing a fire hazard.’
 As you can see from the Consumer Product Safety Commission website, Traeger had to recall over 16,000 units.

 This is the more advanced Traeger Ranger pellet grill: Image – Traegergrills.com